MattSegal/devblog/content/django-monitoring-stack.md

 - **Log aggregation**: allows you to read about what happened on your servers ([Sumologic](https://www.sumologic.com/))
 - **Performance**: tells you how long requests took, what's fast, what's slow ([Sentry](tps://sentry.io/welcome/), [New Relic](https://newrelic.com/products/application-monitoring))

-In the rest of this post I'll talk about these SaaS tools in more detail, why I like to use the ones linked above, and finish with a few examples of how you can use them together to solve problems.
+In the rest of this post I'll talk about these SaaS tools in more detail and why I like to use the ones linked above.

 ## Uptime monitoring